alemar11/ios-watchos-tvos-macos-resources/README.md

 * [kickstarter App](https://github.com/kickstarter/ios-oss) - Kickstarter for iOS.
 Bring new ideas to life, anywhere.
 * [Live](https://github.com/ltebean/Live) - Demonstrate how to build a live broadcast app.
 * [Minamo](https://github.com/yukiasai/Minamo) - Simple coach mark library written in Swift.
+* [MovieSwiftUI](https://github.com/Dimillian/MovieSwiftUI) - MovieSwiftUI is an application that uses the MovieDB API and is built with SwiftUI.
+It demos some SwiftUI (& Combine) concepts. `SwiftUI`
 * [NewsApp](https://github.com/PowerMobileWeb/NewsApp)
 * [NKWatchActivityIndicator](https://github.com/NilStack/NKWatchActivityIndicator) - An activity indicator library for Apple Watch and a sample to push the limit of animation in watchOS 2. ⌚️
 * [Notepad](https://github.com/ruddfawcett/Notepad) - A fully themeable markdown editor with live syntax highlighting.